Video Workshop – Part 2

 - 0 Comments

-DIYALOG is organizing a video workshop series for third country nationals and native communities in Malta in cooperation with the Sudanese Migration Association, RIMA, Studio Solipsis and the Foundation for Shelter and Support to Migrants.
+DIYALOG and the Sustainable Design Collective are organizing a video workshop series for third country nationals and native communities in Malta in cooperation with the Sudanese Migrant Association, Spark15, Rima and the Foundation for Support and Shelter to Migrants.

 Next workshop takes place between June 18 and 26, 2018 in Malta